-A radiant Scrooge emerges from the toy shop to be met by Bissett, the Butcher, and the Boy, who is almost totally obscured by the gigantic turkey he is carrying.
+A radiant Scrooge emerges from the toy shop to be met by Bissett, the Butcher, and Turkey Boy, who is almost totally obscured by the gigantic turkey he is carrying.
+They enter from SR

 Scrooge That's what I call a turkey!
 It's twice the size of Tiny Tim!